 Some people, especially non-vegetarians, don’t consider it healthy due to the lack of milk, milk-based products, and eggs.

 Non-vegetarians say that the main concern about plant-based nutrition is getting enough protein and other nutrients.

 While there are enough plant protein sources like legumes, beans, grains, nuts, soy, peanut butter, etc., to fulfil protein requirements, the protein from these sources is not as complete as animal-based protein.

 No plant-based protein is complete in essential amino acids such as whey, egg, or other animal sources.
 But when we combine foods like beans with rice, having both together, they become an excellent source of complete EAAs.

 This kind of food combination has been eaten for ages in vegetarian societies in countries like India, and their nutritional intake is much higher.
-So, if we have such combination foods, we can fulfill all our nutrient needs.
+So, if we have such combination foods, we can fulfil all our nutrient needs.
 It contains many more micronutrients, such as vitamins and minerals.

 There is only one main concern: Vitamin B12, which cannot be obtained from any source as it is animal-based.
 But these fears are unfounded as well.
-There are a whole lot of foods available to fulfill B12 as well.
+There are a whole lot of foods available to fulfil B12 as well.

 So there are many foods for elite athletes.